jimniels/blog/_posts/2016-01-28-designing-and-building-assignment-desk.md

 ## Drawing, Wireframing, and Sketch(-ing)

 Based on the specifications I had in writing, I began drawing sketches on paper to help better visually explain the navigation of the app, each entity’s relationship to one another, and the overall architecture (technically as well as from a modular design perspective).
 These drawings and wireframes helped produce buy-in and approval from stakeholders and allowed me to begin working on more high-fidelity mocks.
-It also gave our front-end developer enough information to begin working on a project scaffolding in terms of the codebase.
+It also gave our other front-end developer enough information to begin working on a project scaffolding in terms of the codebase.
 So my work helped get all the wheels churning asynchronously.

 As I discovered many of the views could share designs components, I didn’t spend a lot of time in Sketch designing perfect mocks for each view.
-Instead I worked on a few simple views like login (`/login`), entity list views (`/contracts`, `/assignments`), and individual entity views (`/contracts/:id`, `/assignments/:id`) to get a general idea of asethetics like layout, typography, color, etc. For example, here’s `/login`:
+Instead I worked on a few simple views like login (`/login`), entity list views (`/contracts`, `/assignments`), and individual entity views (`/contracts/:id`, `/assignments/:id`) to get a general idea of aesthetics like layout, typography, color, etc. For example, here’s `/login`:

 ![Screenshot of login screen]({{site.imageurl}}/2016/assignment-desk-login.png)